 Let’s be real: Recruiters glance at your resume for just 7 seconds.
 That’s the brutal truth of recruiting.
-In that blink, they don’t read—they skim.
+In that blink of an eye, they don’t read; they skim.

 Do you want to know what recruiters look at in your resume?
-With just 7 seconds, recruiters do not read your resume; they only skim it.
+What grabs attention?

 - Your name